jacksonllee/pycantonese/readme.md

 - `pycantonese.py`
 - folder `data_sample` with its contents

-Run `test_corpus.py` with Python, and you will see something like the follow:
+Run `test_corpus.py` with Python, and you will see something like this:

     Find all words with a specific tone (e.g., tone 4):
     There are 80 matching words, e.g.: